Abir-7/task-management-client/README.md

 ## Features

 * Admin can add project.
-* Admin can add task for that project
+* Admin can add task for that project.
+New added task will be visible to all online user in real time.
 * Admin can delete task if needed.
 * User can see and update the status of their task.
+* Real time message-- user can chat with each other in real time.
 * Secure api using Jwt.
 * All State are manage by Redux toolkit.
 * Data fetch(read,write,update,delete) is managed by Redux RTK query